MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/environment-types.md

 ### Complete sample data

 The standard demonstration company in [!INCLUDE [prod_short](../developer/includes/prod_short.md)] includes sample data for a limited number of scenarios.
-You can also create a new company with the **Advanced Evaluation - Complete Sample Data** option so that users can take training or step through walkthroughs that require additional sample data, such as [Walkthrough: Receiving and Putting Away in Basic Warehouse Configurations](/dynamics365/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing).
-This sample data is very different from the standard sample data, and we advise that you do not capture and share screenshots with this advanced sample data.
+You can also create a new company with the **Advanced Evaluation - Complete Sample Data** option.
+In this type of company, users can take training or step through walkthroughs that require more sample data, such as [Walkthrough: Receiving and Putting Away in Basic Warehouse Configurations](/dynamics365/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing).
+This sample data is different from the standard sample data, and we advise that you do not capture and share screenshots with this advanced sample data.

 For more information, see [Creating New Companies in [!INCLUDE[prod_short](../developer/includes/prod_short.md)]](/dynamics365/business-central/about-new-company) in the business functionality content.